 Plastic-free on the Go

 Takeout containers and other single-use food and beverage containers are a primary source for the 269,000 tons of plastic pollution that’s in the ocean right now.
 Staying sustainable on the move just involves a little planning ahead.
 Next time you head out to a restaurant, throw some Stasher bags, beeswax wrapping, or glass containers in your bag.
 If you have leftovers, slide ’em into your own containers to avoid disposable plastic.
-Make sure to bring your own stainless steel straws to avoid plastic straws!
+Make sure to bring your own stainless steel straws we all know why straws are bad!

 If you’re getting takeout from a restaurant, there are a few options to avoid packaging waste.
 First, head to the restaurant’s website to see if they have information on how they package food for carry out.
 Often, they’ll disclose whether they use compostable containers or not.
 When you place the order, ask what type of containers they use.
 If it isn’t something that is compostable, ask if you can bring over your own clean containers for them to fill.
 Otherwise, you might end up with a mountain of disposable plastic.
 Pro tip: Pizza boxes are actually compostable, so that’s a great zero waste takeout option to avoid plastic containers!

 If you frequent coffee shops, bring your own coffee cups.
 KeepCups are a great alternative to the often unrecyclable, non-compostable options.
 The same goes for your favorite cold beverages!
 Opt for a Klean Kanteen reusable water bottle and eliminate plastic water bottles from your life.
-Our friends at Plaine Products agree that this is a super easy first step to take in your plastic-free journey.
+Our friends at Plaine Products agree that this is a super easy first step to take in your journey towards a life without plastic.

 Plastic-free in the Kitchen